Military communications jobs may see service members specialize in reporting, sound and video production, media relations and other creative roles.

 Audiovisual and broadcast technicians plan, supervise, and coordinate the operation, maintenance, deployment, and management of systems, facilities, and personnel engaged in visual information operations.
 They play a high-level, but hands on, role in the production process.

-Communications equipment repairers install, sustain, troubleshoot, and repair standard voice, data, video network, communication security (COMSEC), and cryptographic devices in fixed and deployed environments, to ensure the ability to communicate and the Military’s continued success.
-Communications equipment repairers usually work in repair shops and laboratories on land or aboard ships.
+Communications equipment repairers install, sustain, troubleshoot, and repair standard voice, data, video network, communication security (COMSEC), and cryptographic devices in fixed and deployed environments to ensure the ability to communicate and the Military’s continued success.

 Graphic designers and desktop publishers use their creativity in the areas of production, maintenance, and coordination related to visual products and presentations.
 They use computer software or manually develop the overall layout and production design for various media such as advertisements, brochures, magazines, and reports.

-Musicians in the Military play not only for members of their own service branch, but also to engage the public.
+Musicians in the Military play for members of their own service branch and to engage the public.
 They play indoors in theaters, concert halls, and at dances, and outdoors at parades and open-air concerts.
 They perform many types of music, including marches, classical, jazz, and popular music.
-They also travel regularly.
+They also travel regularly and may lead or direct other musicians.

 Military photographers and videographers have an important job in communicating and recording military activity.
 Photographers photograph people, landscapes, merchandise, and other subjects, using digital or film cameras and other equipment.
 Videographers use a variety of electronic media to record videos for television, internet, and film.

 Vocalists read, sing, and memorize vocal parts for public performances.
-They perform in a variety of musical performance units, such as chorus, popular musical ensemble, jazz band, country band, quartet, and soloist.
-Vocalists perform to boost morale, entertain, and assist with military ceremonies.
+They perform in a variety of musical concert units, such as chorus, popular musical ensemble, jazz band, country band, quartet, and soloist.
+Vocalists boost morale, entertain, and assist with military ceremonies and may lead or direct other musicians.
 They are part of a group of talented musicians who support the Military’s mission around the world.